The Ultimate Debt Settlement Guide

 Alternatives to Debt Settlement

-There are alternatives to credit card debt settlement or other types of settlements available to you.
+There are alternatives to debt settlement for credit cards or other types of settlements available to you.

 Always weigh all your options before making a decision.

 Negotiating Your Settlement